Giants lose 2 pitchers to injury in 11-4 loss to Rockies

 TRAINER'S ROOM

-Rockies: Dahl was held out of the starting lineup because of a sore left shin after he collided at second base Monday night with Crawford.
+Rockies: Dahl was held out of the starting lineup because of a sore left shin after he collided with Crawford at second base Monday night.

 UP NEXT